Chev550/service/_posts/updates/2016-10-19-typos-and-amendments-in-rules-v2-0.markdown

 notice: yes
 ---

+##### Rule 8-2.
+Batteries

+f.
+Stand-alone, PV-powered devices with small secondary batteries are permitted, but the aggregate battery capacity of these devices may not exceed `10 kWh`, instead of _100 Wh_.

+---

 ##### Appendix D-4-a.
 Design Development Drawings and D-6-a.
 Construction Drawings

 Format Requirements.
 The sheet size is `ISO "A3" (297 mm x 420 mm)`, instead of _ANSI "D" (22 in. x 34 in.)_.